How to Re-Pair Bluetooth Earbuds for Stereo Sound on Windows: Complete Guide

 Windows Bluetooth settings showing the 'Add device' window where a user selects Bluetooth and pairs wireless earbuds until the connected confirmation appears.

-Sometimes Windows selects an incorrect audio format that prevents stereo playback.
-Here’s how to fix this:
+Sometimes Windows selects an incorrect audio channel configuration that prevents proper stereo playback even after a successful connection.
+Here’s how to fix it:

-1. Right-click the speaker icon in your system tray
+Right-click the speaker icon in the system tray and Select Sound settings

 Resolving Hands-Free vs Stereo Profile Issues